Imevisión: 1983–89: Building a competitor

-1989–93: Dismantling and privatization
+1989–93: Dismantling and privatization of the company

 In December 1990, the government announced its plan to split off channels 7 and 22 from the Imevisión system and keep only channel 13; as such, channels 7 and 22 began to simulcast XHDF directly.
 This sparked concern among actors in Mexico's cultural sphere, who wanted to see one of the stations reserved to become a station centered around cultural programming.
 On January 26, 1991, they wrote a letter to President Carlos Salinas de Gortari, asking that one of the stations be reserved for a new cultural television entity.
 Salinas responded the next month, agreeing with their proposal.
 Channel 22 was chosen for this project, and it went off the air late in 1991.
 On June 23, 1993, XEIMT returned to the air from a more powerful transmitter located on Cerro del Chiquihuite, under the auspices of Conaculta and with its new cultural format.

 In 1991, the first auction was held in an attempt to privatize the remainder of Imevisión; meeting with few bidders, the auction was declared void.

-In order to sell most of the Imevisión stations, a legal hurdle had to be resolved.
+To sell most of the Imevisión stations, a legal hurdle had to be resolved.
 Many of the stations, especially those that relayed XHIMT, operated under non-commercial licenses, known as permits (permisos) in Mexican parlance.
 These had to be converted into commercial licenses, or concessions, to allow their sale, with the concessionaires being a series of state-owned businesses, the largest of which was called Televisión Azteca.
 Eventually, two national networks were put on the auction block: a network headed by XHDF, with 90 repeaters, and a network led by XHIMT, with 78.
 The latter network was sold in regional blocks.
 In addition, separate transmissions were intermittently mounted for XHIMT, breaking from XHDF.
 Four proposals were received for the auction.